Field-mediated locomotor dynamics on highly deformable surfaces: Minimal model for vehicle dynamics

+To gain insight into how vehicle orbital dynamics emerge solely due to interaction with the curvature field generated by both the central depression and the vehicle's local depression field (Fig.~\ref{fig:membrane}a), rather than solving a coupled membrane-vehicle interaction system of equations, we instead construct a minimal model which gives physical insight into how a such deformation fields influence the vehicle's dynamics.
+Since the vehicle moves at a constant speed this requires that the acceleration is perpendicular to the velocity $(v^r,v^{\varphi})$ such that

 with dots denoting differentiation with respect to $t$.
-Our experiments reveal that, to a good approximation, the vehicle's acceleration is given by $a= k\,\sin{\theta}$ where $k$ is a function of $r$ only (Fig.~\ref{fig:vehicleMech}b).
-Having $a \propto \sin{\theta}$ implies that, in this axi-symmetric case, the magnitude of the acceleration is proportional to the cross product between the velocity and the gradient of the terrain since the gradient of the terrain is aligned with the radial direction.
-We will later show that $a \propto |\vec{v} \times \nabla z |$ with $z$ being the terrain profile (vertical position of the vehicle) also works for surfaces with arbitrary shapes.
+Our experiments reveal that, to a good approximation, the vehicle's acceleration is given by $a= k\,\sin{\theta}$ where $k$ is a function of $r$ only (Fig.~\ref{fig:vehicleMech}c).
+We want to point out the form of $k\sin{\theta}$ can be regarded as the first order expansion of any $a(r,\theta)$ for any vehicles.
+Having $a \propto \sin{\theta}$ implies that, in this axi-symmetric case, the magnitude of the acceleration is proportional to that of the cross product between the velocity and the gradient of the terrain since the gradient of the terrain is aligned with the radial direction.
+We will later show that $a \propto |\hat{v} \times \nabla z |$, where $z$ denoting the vertical position of the vehicle from the frame holding the spandex sheet, also holds for surfaces with arbitrary shapes.

-We treat the vehicle that currently tilts angle $\gamma$ from the leveled position as driving on a local incline with slope $\gamma$.
-From a theoretical analysis of how the constant-speed differentially driven vehicle pivots on a slope (Fig.~\ref{fig:precession}b, see S1 of \cite{supp} for derivations), we found that $k = C\,g\, \sin{\gamma}\,\cos{\gamma}\approx C\,g\, |\nabla z|$ with $g$ Earth's gravity.
-The prefactor $C$ is a mechanical constant related to the structure of the vehicle as $C=L_c^2/(L_c^2+\frac{1}{2} R_v^2)$ where $L_c\approx 1~$ cm is the distance between the wheel axle and the center of mass (see Fig.~\ref{fig:carMechanics}), and $R_v=5$~cm is the radius of the vehicle.
-The theoretical value for $C$ from the model is approximately $0.074$, while the experimental fit (Fig.~\ref{fig:vehicleMech}b inset) gives a value of $0.073\pm 0.001$ (see S1 of \cite{supp}).
+We treat the vehicle with tilt angle $\gamma$ from its level orientation as driving on a local incline with slope $\gamma$.
+From a theoretical analysis of how the constant-speed differentially driven vehicle pivots on a slope (Fig.~\ref{fig:vehicleMech}b, see S1 of SI for derivations), we found that $k = C\,g\, \sin{\gamma}\,\cos{\gamma}\approx C\,g\, |\nabla z|$ with $g$ Earth's gravity.
+The prefactor $C$ is a mechanical constant related to the structure of the vehicle as $C=L_c^2/(L_c^2+\frac{1}{2} R_v^2)$ where $L_c\approx 1~$ cm is the distance between the wheel axle and the center of mass (see Fig.S1), and $R_v=5$~cm is the radius of the vehicle.
+The theoretical value for $C$ from the model is approximately $0.074$, while the experimental fit (Fig.~\ref{fig:vehicleMech}c inset) gives a value of $0.073\pm 0.001$ (see S1 of SI).